Battle of Teruel: Republican advances and siege

-By December 21, the Republican forces were in the town.
+By 21 December, the Republican forces were in the town.
 Ernest Hemingway and two journalists, one being The New York Times correspondent Herbert Matthews, accompanied the troops entering Teruel.
 Rey d'Harcourt, the Nationalist commander, pulled his remaining defenders back to an area in which he could make a last stand in the southern part of the town.
 By Christmas Day, the Nationalists still occupied a cluster of four key points: the Civil Governor's Building, the Bank of Spain, the Convent of Santa Clara and the seminary.
 The Republicans' Radio Barcelona announced that Teruel had fallen, but Rey d'Harcourt and the remnants of the 4,000 man garrison still held out.
 The siege continued with the fighting being hand to hand and building to building.
 The Republicans would bombard a building with artillery and then move in with the bayonet.

 Nationalist relief attempts

-Franco canceled the Guadalajara offensive on December 23, but the relief force could not begin its attack until December 29.
+Franco cancelled the Guadalajara offensive on 23 December, but the relief force could not begin its attack until 29 December.
 Franco could only send messages to Rey d'Harcourt to hold out at all costs.
 In the meantime, the Republicans pressed home their attack in atrocious weather.
-The Nationalist counterattack began on schedule on December 29, with the experienced Generals Antonio Aranda and José Enrique Varela in command.
+The Nationalist counterattack began on schedule on 29 December, with the experienced Generals Antonio Aranda and José Enrique Varela in command.
 The German Condor Legion covered the attack.
 By New Year's Eve, a supreme effort allowed the Nationalists to be on the La Muela Heights and actually to break into the town and to take the bullring and the railway station, but they could not hold their gains in the town.
-Then, the weather actually turned for the worse with the start of a four-day blizzard in which 120 cm of snow fell and temperatures of -18 °C occurred.
+Then, the weather actually turned for the worse, with the start of a four-day blizzard in which 120 cm of snow fell and temperatures of −18 °C occurred.
 The fighting ground to a halt as guns and machines froze, and the troops suffered terribly from frostbite.
 The Nationalists suffered the most, as they did not have warm clothing.
 Many amputations were performed to remove frostbitten limbs.